Vxtzq/annot-tool-GUI/README.md

 # Annot-data-GUI

-Simple app to annotate images for YOLOv4
+Simple app to annotate images for YOLOv4.

+Inspired and more compact version of https://github.com/proplayer2020/annot_data

 # how to use
 In command prompt :